Choosing The Best Portable Air Compressor For Car Tires

 This is because the compressor pump with the 100% duty cycle is designed to be run longer without resting so it can't be working as hard.

-The more a compressor 'works' the more heat it produces, so a long duty cycle requires a cooler running air compressor.
+The more a compressor 'works' the more heat it produces.
+Consequently, a long duty cycle requires a cooler running air compressor.

 Viair Explains Cubic Feet per Minute (CFM)

 Viair has a couple of automatic portable air compressor models.
 But what in the heck does automatic mean?